Axway/streams-open-docs/content/en/docs/install/_index.md

     mysql -h "${DB_HOST}" -P "${DB_PORT}" -u "${DB_USER}" -p -e "CREATE USER IF NOT EXISTS '${DB_STREAMS_USER}'@'%' IDENTIFIED BY '${DB_STREAMS_PASS}';"
     ```

-3. The user should have rights to select, insert, update, and delete on Streams database.
+3. Provide the new user with rights to select, insert, update, and delete on Streams database.
 It is also recommended to force the TLS authentication for this user.
 You can grant these privileges by running the following:

     ```sh
     export DB_HOST="my-db-host"